 Foreign countries blamed deregulation for the global financial crisis.
-In 2008, the G-20 asked the United States to increase regulation of hedge funds and other financial firms.
-The Bush administration refused, saying such regulation would hobble U.S. companies' competitive advantage.
+In 2008, leaders at the G-20 summit asked the United States to increase regulation of hedge funds and other financial firms.
+The Bush administration did not do so, allowing that reforms were needed but asserting that regulation would hobble U.S. companies' competitive advantage.

-Two years later, the G-20 got several things it had asked for.
-Congress passed the Dodd-Frank Wall Street Reform Act.
+In 2010, the G-20 got several things it had asked for when Congress passed the Dodd-Frank Wall Street Reform Act.
 First, the Act required banks to hold more capital to cushion against large losses.
-Second, it included strategies to keep companies from becoming too big to fail.
-The biggest was insurance giant American International Group Inc. Third, it required derivatives to move onto exchanges for better monitoring.
+Second, it included strategies to keep companies –– such as American International Group Inc., which required a government bailout –– from becoming too big to fail.
+Third, it required derivatives to move onto exchanges for better monitoring.

 Example: Energy Deregulation

 Most utilities fought it.
-They had spent a lot to build generating plants, power stations and transmission lines.
+They had spent significant capital to build generating plants, power stations, and transmission lines.
 They still needed to maintain them.
 They didn't want energy companies from other states to use their infrastructure to compete for their customers.

 Many states deregulated.
 They were on the east and west coasts where there was the population density to support it.
-But fraud occurred with a company called Enron.
+California famously encountered a crisis after its attempt to deregulate.
+Eventually, the deregulation push ended after financial misconduct was revealed at energy company Enron, which had aggressively pursued the removal of regulations.
 That ended any further efforts to deregulate the industry.
 Enron's fraud also hurt investors' confidence in the stock market.
 That lead to the Sarbanes-Oxley Act of 2002.

 Example: Airline Deregulation

-As a result, airline travel was so expensive that 80 percent of Americans had never flown.
+As a result of these and other controls, airline travel was prohibitively expensive.
+According to the Airlines for America trade association, by 1977, only 63% of Americans had ever flown.
 It also took a long time for the Board to approve new routes or any other changes.

 On October 24, 1978, the Airline Deregulation Act solved this problem.
 Safety was the only part of the industry that remained regulated.
 Competition rose, fares dropped, and more people took to the skies.
 Over time, many companies could no longer compete.
-They either were merged, acquired or went bankrupt.
-As a result, just four airlines control 85 percent of the U.S. market.
-They are American, Delta, United, and Southwest.
-Ironically, deregulation has created a near-monopoly.
+They either were merged, acquired, or went bankrupt.
+As a result, just four airlines control 85% of the U.S. market: American, Delta, United, and Southwest.
+Deregulation has created a near-monopoly.